voedger/voedger-internals/rsch/20221105-authnz/README.md

 tags: [AuthNZ]($17072)

-## Goal

-Stidy existing AuthNZ concepts
+# Study existing AuthNZ concepts

 ## [Stackoverflow](https://stackoverflow.com/questions/4989063/what-is-the-meaning-and-difference-between-subject-user-and-principal): What is the meaning and difference between subject, user and principal?
 T.Rob: